imaxfp/data_structures_algorithms/README.md

 2. **State a Brute Force:** -  It's okay and expected that your initial algorithm won't be very optimal.
 (You don't want your inter­ viewer to think that you're struggling to see even the easy solution.)
 It's okay that this initial solution is terrible.
 Explain what the space and time complexity is, and then dive into improvements.

+2.1. **Ask interviewer** if brute force OK in this case or some specific complexity.
+As is it OK if we start from brute force and after that move to the optimisation.

 3. **Recognize algorithms and patterns:** Recognize algorithms and patterns which can be used for the problem solving

 4. **Save space on the board:** Implement Start coding in the far top left corner of the whiteboard (you'll need the space).
 Remember that you only have a short amount of code